Laser sight: Accuracy

 The use of laser sights is associated with increased accuracy in general, increasing the probability of hitting the target especially in low light conditions.
 The projected dot speeds up target acquisition, decreasing the time required for the shooter to aim and fire, as well as decreasing the time necessary for follow-up shots.
-Laser sights also aid in point shooting, where the shooter relies on hand eye coordination rather than aiming with a traditional sight.
+Laser sights also aid in point shooting, where the shooter relies on hand eye coordination rather than aiming with a traditional sight, this most often occurs and is taught when conducting CQM (close quarters marksmanship) or urban operations where engagement distances are less than 15 m, and the shooter is operating in confined spaces.
 This is of particular use when the user does not have time or is unable to obtain a proper sight picture before firing; for example, the use of ballistic shields or gas masks may obstruct access to the sights.
 Lasers also increase accuracy when shooting from an unconventional stance.

 Training

 Laser sights are also a useful training aid.
 They allow users to practice dry-fire drills while being able to see the point of impact: this has significant safety benefits.
 Training with laser sights has been shown to improve shooting skills faster, although both instructors and manufacturers recommended that users continue training without lasers to avoid becoming dependent on them.